 - By covering your windows effectively you can reduce your home's heat loss in winter and gain in summer by up to 20%.
 Hang blockout curtains and attach pelmets to stop cold air moving from your windows into your rooms in winter and to stop heat entering in summer.
 You can buy curtain rods that stay up with springs and don't need to be attached to the wall, so you can take them with you.
-You can make your own temporary pelmets from cardboard - online videos can show you how. - A lot of heat is transferred through single glazed windows so it's very important to cover your windows effectively.
-Do-it-yourself secondary glazing - using bubble wrap or clear plastic films is a temporary and cost-effective way to insulate any windows that don't have insulating blinds or blockout curtains and pelmets.
+You can make your own temporary pelmets from cardboard - online videos can show you how. - On sunny days in winter, open blinds and curtains on northern, western and eastern windows.
+The sun shining through your windows will heat your home significantly.

-- You can reduce heat loss or gain from ducting and vents by closing adjustable vents whenever the unit is off, for example at night and when you are out of the house.
-(Remember to open the vents when you turn the unit on.) - Since there are some draughts around your windows, it's important to block those draughts, for example with gap-filler rod or tape.
-If necessary, filler rod and tape can later be removed carefully without damaging surfaces. - Your doors are well sealed so this is helping you to reduce your energy costs. - Having well sealed floors is helping you to save energy. - Attach pelmets above your curtains to stop cold air moving from your windows into your rooms in winter and to stop heat entering in summer.
+- A lot of heat is transferred through single glazed windows so it's very important to cover your windows effectively.
+Do-it-yourself secondary glazing using bubble wrap or clear plastic films is a temporary and cost-effective way to insulate any windows that don't have insulating blinds or blockout curtains and pelmets. - Since there are some draughts around your windows, it's important to block those draughts, for example with gap-filler rod or tape.
+If necessary, filler rod and tape can later be removed carefully without damaging surfaces. - Stopping the draughts beneath and around your draughty doors, for example with door snakes and tape, will save energy and is very easy to do. - Attach pelmets above your curtains to stop cold air moving from your windows into your rooms in winter and to stop heat entering in summer.
 You can make your own temporary pelmets from cardboard - online videos can show you how.